matthw/ctf/flare-on_10/ch11/README.md

 print(len(recovered))
 ```

-I dont understand any of these maths and even though i found all the leads (my googling improved since challenge 4), I just couldn't make the maths work without the help of a beautiful number crushing nerd (so close tho...).
+This is all black magic to me and even though I found all the leads (my googling improved since challenge 4), I just couldn't make the maths work without the help of a beautiful numbers crushing nerd (to my defense, I was 18 when i last attended a mathematics course and that was 20y ago, so close tho...).

-Then we can patch the decrypted context into memory, let the binary decrypt the file for us and call it a day.
+Using a debugger, we can then patch the decrypted context into memory, let the binary decrypt the file for us and call it a day.